Imago

 After establishing himself primarily as a special teams contributor, KaVontae Turpin has carved out an offensive role that should expand by necessity.
 However, Dallas hopes Lamb’s absence won’t extend long enough to require Turpin to carry a significantly larger offensive workload.

 Just as a little optimism creeps in for the offense, the defense springs a leak.
-Calvin Watkins laid out the situation from the locker room: “A few players are awaiting results from some testing.
+Reporter Calvin Watkins laid out the situation from the locker room: “A few players are awaiting results from some testing.
 Safety Malik Hooker said he’s got some ligament damage in a toe.
 It’s been bothering him for a while.
-He didn’t wear a protective boot in the locker room today. “
+He didn’t wear a protective boot in the locker room today.”

 It wasn’t a bone-crushing hit or a freak collision.
 It was a routine cut.
 The kind of movement a safety makes a hundred times a game, a thousand times a season.
 His body just gave.
 That’s the unnerving part.
 Walker’s tweet continued, noting Hooker “can’t definitely say if he’ll miss time, but clearly dealing with some pain/discomfort when walking.”

 Before he left the Packers game, PFF had Hooker graded as the 4th-best defender on the field for Dallas.
-He’s not just a jersey number out there.
-After a career year last season with 81 tackles and 2 INTs, he’s become the steady hand in a secondary that’s seen more than its share of turmoil.
-If he’s out for any extended period, it’s Markquese Bell and Juanyeh Thomas who are suddenly thrust into the spotlight.
+After 81 tackles and 2 INTs last season, he has become the steady hand in a secondary that has seen more than its share of turmoil.
+If he is out for any extended period, it’s Markquese Bell and Juanyeh Thomas who are suddenly thrust into the spotlight.

-So they wait for an MRI on Hooker’s toe and for Lamb’s ankle to get better.
-While the whole franchise is holding its breath, stuck with that strange 1-2-1 record in a slow mend (here’s what Jerry and Dak said), hoping the healing is faster than the fall.
+So, the team waits for Hooker’s toe and Lamb’s ankle to get better.
+While the whole franchise is holding its breath, stuck with that strange 1-2-1 record, fans will hope their healing is faster than the fall.

 ADVERTISEMENT